 What kinds of activities does your family participate in together?

-Are there any new or additional activities you would like to start doing together as a family? ?
-M odule 2: Establishing Boundaries Discussion Questions may incr hin communication is very important - especially to an adolescent.
-As a parent, you ease the likelihood that your child will discuss difficult topics with you if they underd are comfortable with the boundaries you establish regarding your conversations.
-Intiality is one boundary that was discussed in the module.
+Are there any new or additional activities you would like to start doing together as a family?

+Module 2: Establishing Boundaries Discussion Questions

+Trust within communication is very important - especially to an adolescent.
+As a parent, you may increase the likelihood that your child will discuss difficult topics with you if your child understands and is comfortable with the boundaries you establish regarding your conversations.
+Confidentiality is one boundary that was discussed in the module.

 Have you discussed your confidentiality boundaries with your child?
 If so, is your child aware of the steps that will be followed if you need to break confidentiality?
-Do they understand the reason for and the importance of breaking that confidentiality?
-The mod lule also introduced the concept of "non-negotiable" rules in your home.
+Does your child understand the reason for and the importance of breaking that confidentiality?

+The module also introduced the concept of "non-negotiable" rules in your home.

 Are there rules in your house that you consider "non-negotiable"?
 What is your reasoning behind those rules?